dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Batch/README.md

 [.NET for Apache Spark](https://dot.net/spark) is a free, open-source, and cross-platform big data analytics framework.

 In the **Batch** folder, we provide C# samples which will help you get started with one of the fundamental big data analytics scenarios:
-**batch processing.** Batch processing means we're analyzing data that has already been stored (such as in a database, csv, text file).
+**batch processing.** Batch processing means we're analyzing data that has already been stored (such as in a database, csv, or text file).

-For each sample, we have a C# app and, for more complex apps, a README.md explaining the sample.
+For each sample, we have a C# app and, for some of the more complex apps, a README.md explaining the sample.

 <table>
  <tr>